nptscot/nptscot.github.io/manual/index.md

 #### Simplified Route Network

 The NPT includes a 'Simplified' toggle that streamlines the route network display.
 Major road corridors can be complex with multiple carriageways, cycle paths, and footways.
-It can be confusing to judge overall demand if the cyclists are split across multiple overlapping routes.
+It can be confusing to judge overall demand if people cycling are split across multiple overlapping routes.
 The simplified network attempts to address this problem by combining parallel routes into a single line.
 However, this consolidation is intricate and may lead to a loss of detail.
 For a comprehensive analysis, it's advisable to consider both the simplified and the full route networks in tandem when evaluating cycling demand.
 This dual approach helps balance the big-picture overview with the nuanced details of specific routes.

 ![Simplified Network](/images/simplified.png)